gplepage/vegas/doc/source/outliers.rst

     prior = make_prior(w_shape=19)

 The Bayesian integral then has 22 |~| parameters, rather than the 4 |~| parameters before.
-The code still takes only a couple of seconds to run on a 2020 laptop.
+The code still takes only seconds to run on a 2020 laptop.

 The final results are quite similar to the other model:

 .. literalinclude:: outliers2.out

 The logarithm of the Bayes Factor ``logBF`` is slightly lower for this model than before.
-It is also less accurately determined (10x), because 22-parameter integrals are considerably more difficult than 4-parameter integrals.
+It is also less accurately determined (15x), because 22-parameter integrals are considerably more difficult than 4-parameter integrals.
 More precision can be obtained by increasing ``neval``, but the current precision is more than adequate.